 The Electronic Signature used in your platform is a unique alphanumeric code created by a Hash function.
 Docebo’s E-Signature is generated based on a user’s data, a course’s training material and the date on which the user completed the course.

 Because of this, the Audit Trail functionality also tracks data relating to courses that use the E-Signature functionality.
-Through the Audit Trail, the platform stores all data relating to the course and the users taking the course (such as user data, the training material needed to complete the course, and the changes made to training material).
+Through the Audit Trail, the platform stores all data relating to the course and the users taking the course (such as user data, the training material needed to complete the course, and the changes made to the training material).

 To prove their identities, users will complete an additional authentication process (the first authentication is the login or a single sign-on authentication into the platform) after having completed all of the mandatory training material included in a course that requires an E-Signature.